-Nicola began her solo career by winning the first Chimay Competition for Baroque Singing in 2000 (now superseded by Le Jardins des Voix), with a jury chaired by William Christie.
+Nicola began her solo career by winning the first Chimay International Competition for Baroque Singing (now superseded by Le Jardins des Voix), with a jury chaired by William Christie.
 She has since been invited to perform with various leading orchestras and ensembles across Europe and beyond, including: Les Arts Florissants, the Orchestra of the 18th Century, Musica ad Rhenum, the Netherlands Bach Society, the Apollo Ensemble, the Netherlands Radio Chamber Orchestra, the Halcyon Ensemble, the Huelgas-Ensemble, the Apotheosis Orchestra, The Locke Consort, Junge Kantorei Frankfurt, Trondheim Symphony Orchestra etc, working with directors such as Korneel Bernolet, Frans Brüggen, William Christie, Richard Egarr, Roy Goodman, Ton Koopman, Paul van Nevel, David Rabinovich, Jos van Veldhoven, Jed Wentz...

 Next to a broad oratorio and concert repertoire ranging from the Baroque to the 20th Century, Nicola has also performed several operatic roles which include Hébé in Rameau’s ‘Les Indes Galantes’ (with Brüggen and the Orchestra of the 18th Century), the title roles from Purcell’s ‘Dido and Aeneas’ (with Wentz and Musica ad Rhenum) and Rossi’s ‘Orfeo’ (with van Veldhoven and Capella Figuralis), Serpina in Pergolesi’s ‘La Serva Padrona’ (with Brüggen and the Radio Kamerorkest), Dorotea in ‘Don Chisciotte in Sierra Morena’ by Conti (with van Veldhoven and the Utrechts Barok Consort) and the Queen Mother in ‘Turandot’ by Busoni (with Debrock and Opera Minora).